ffaristocrat/mechbay/README.md

 is correctly formatted.

-Ideally, a mod manager will handle this behind the scenes so modders only have to edit JSON that gets combined and recompiled with the existing data.
+Ideally, a mod manager will handle this behind the scenes so modders only have to organize assets and edit JSON that gets combined with the base data.

 ### Characters